Work Trends | Chapter 4

 College Decision-Making

-In 2011, ¾ of sample would have done something different to be successful in the labor market/workplace.
+In 2011, three quarters of the sample would have done something different to be successful in the labor market/workplace.

 %

-more careful about selecting a major/chosen a different major
+were more careful about selecting a major/chose a different major

 %